F41zK4r1m/HackTheBox/cerberus.md

 ### Port scanning:

-Started with a quick rustscan :
+To begin with, I ran a quick rustscan using the following command:

     sudo rustscan -a 10.10.11.205 -- -sC -sV -T4 -vv -oN cerberus_nmap

-After scanning I found only 1 open port '8080'.
+Upon completion of the scan, only one open port was discovered - '8080'.

 ```
 PORT     STATE SERVICE REASON         VERSION